-The stationary contact assembly of either type of interlock is mounted on the moulded base of the contactor beside the arc shield.
-A molded insulating detail occupies this location when the contactor is assembled without interlocks at the factory, and this must be discarded at the time an interlock is mounted.
-The moving contact assembly is secured to the contactor armature by means of a single screw.
-Care should be taken when installing an interlock to make certain that its moving parts function freely, and that the contact gaps and overtravels conform to the information given in its instruction leaflet.
+The stationary contact assembly of either type of interlock is mounted on the molded base of the contactor, occupying a space between the arc shields.
+The moving arm of the interlock is secured to the contactor armature by means of a single screw.
+Care should be taken when installing an interlock to make certain that its moving parts function freely and that the contact gaps and overtravels conform to the information given in its instruction leaflet.

-The sequence in which the various switching operations occur as the contactor magnet closes is as follows:

-- 1. The Type L-46 normally-closed interlock opens. - 2.
-The main contacts close. - 3.
-The Type L-46 normally-open interlock closes.

-4. The Type L-47 normally-closed interlock opens.
+The sequence in which the various switching operations occur as the contactor magnet closes is as follows: (1) the type L-46 normally-closed interlock opens; (2) the main contacts close, (3) the type L-46 normally-open interlock closes, and (4) the type L-47 normally-closed interlock opens.

-A single contactor can accommodate only two of the three varieties of interlocks at one time.
+A single contactor can accomodate only two of the three varities of interlocks at one time.

-Mechanical Interlock.
-A Type M-25 mechanical interlock may be employed to safeguard a pair of contactors against the closing of one if the other is already closed.
-For mechanically interlocking a pair of contactors, use interlock Style No. 1597 073.
-The contactors are to be mounted side by side on 4% inch centers.
+MECHANICAL INTERLOCK.
+A type M-25 mechanical interlock, Style No.494A503G03, may be employed to safeguard a pair of MAGNETIC CONTACTORS, TYPE MMD SPECIAL contactors against the closing of one if the other is already closed.
+The contactors are mounted side-by-side on $6\frac{1}{4}$ inch centers.